 I’ve been making cream puffs since I was a teen, but a plain version.
-My mom’s technique was a tad different from Dorie’s, but once you master it, you can make dessert puffs, eclairs and more!
+My mom’s technique was a tad different from Dorie’s, but once you master it, you can make dessert puffs, eclairs, and especially this Homemade Cheese Puffs Recipe!

 Gougères AKA French Cheese Puffs